tomohisa/dcb-events.github.io/docs/glossary.md

 ## Aggregate

-Cluster of associated objects that we treat as a unit for the purpose of data changes
+Cluster of associated objects that we treat as a unit for the purpose of data changes (see article about [Aggregates](advanced/aggregates.md))

 ## Command